Golmaal (2012 film): Production

-Pramod Chakravarthy previously worked as one of the directors for Sugreeva (2010).
+Pramod Chakravarthy previously worked as one of the directors for Sugreeva (2010). he film was initially thought to be a remake of Gol Maal (1979).

 Reception

 A critic from Rediff.com gave the film a rating of one out of five stars and wrote that "Golmaal is a sheer waste of time".
 A critic from IANS opined that "Golmaal is disappointing to the core".